-Whether you are just starting out on the social customer care road or already have an established social presence, it’s essential to understand how to successfully handle customer engagement on Twitter.
+Whether you are just starting out on the social customer care road or already have an established social presence, it’s essential to understand how to successfully handle social customer service on Twitter.

 Social media is irreversibly changing customer care and many platforms are introducing new customer-centric features to help businesses better connect with their customers.
 Research from Aberdeen Group found that organisations that evolved social care capabilities improved year-over-year revenue per contact by 19% compared with those who were not active.